dave-lloyd/Get-EnvironmentReport/README.md

     VMFS version
     NAA
     ProvisionedGB - view to see if overprovisioned due to thin provisioning.

+### Snapshots - Information included :
+    VM
+    Snapshot name
+    Description
+    Date created
+    Created By - will be marked as "unknown" if unable to find a matching event.
+    Snapshot age
+    Snapshot size
+    Datastore
+    Datastore free space

 ## Credentials required
 An account with the Read-only role is sufficient for this script.